dotnet/csharpstandard/standard/attributes.md

 #### 21.5.5.3 The CallerFilePath attribute

-The `System.Runtime.CompilerServices.CallerFilePathAttribute` is allowed on optional parameters when there is a standard implicit conversion ([§10.4.2](conversions.md#1042-standard-implicit-conversions)) from `string` to the parameter’s type.
+The attribute `System.Runtime.CompilerServices.CallerFilePathAttribute` is allowed on optional parameters when there is a standard implicit conversion ([§10.4.2](conversions.md#1042-standard-implicit-conversions)) from `string` to the parameter’s type.

 If a function invocation from a location in source code omits an optional parameter with the `CallerFilePathAttribute`, then a string literal representing that location’s file path is used as an argument to the invocation instead of the default parameter value.